 We've got just the thing.
 A mere 15 miles indeed.
 A shot in the arm then is all you really need.
 A dose of twisty goodness.

 The Little Dragon is generally thought of by local riders as a canyon between Coulterville and Bear Valley.
 Neither town is large.
 Coulterville is nothing more than an intersection of Hwy 132 and Highway 49.
 A mere hint of a town that teamed with the lives of 4000 people, 1000 of them Chinese.
 Coulterville was named after George W. Coulter who in 1850 set up a few tent stores in the general region of the foothills along with partner George Maxwell.

-Named Maxwell's Creek in 1853 when the first Post Office was established, it was eventually called Coulterville after 1854.
+Named Maxwell's Creek in 1853 when the first Post Office was established, it was eventually renamed Coulterville in 1872.
 Coulter's tent expanded to become a store to supply the miners headed for the gold fields, then eventually a hotel around which a town sprang up.

-Dating to the mid-1850's, the Hotel Jeffery, with walls 3 feet thick, still stands on the corner of Hwy 49 & Hwy 132.
-While the town is quiet these days, it once had 50 saloons.
-Coulterville is a favorite stopping & rendezvous point for northbound riders that have just ridden The Little Dragon, or are about to.
-Just east of the junction is a small general store for some quick snacks and something to drink.
+Dating to the mid-1850s, the Hotel Jeffery, with walls 3 feet thick, still stands on the corner of Hwy 49 & Hwy 132.
+The town soon expanded to ten hotels and twenty-five saloons.
+While the town is quiet these days, it is a favorite stopping & rendezvous point for northbound riders that have just ridden The Little Dragon, or are about to.
+East of the junction is a small general store for some quick snacks and something to drink.

 A pickup towing an RV or trailer might be commonplace, but the road delves out an occasional place to pass.
 Weekdays of course will yield the least encumbered ride.
 And occasionally on a quiet day when the motorcycle gods smile on you, you’ll be completely alone and have the road all to yourself.